ClickHouse/clickhouse-docs/docs/en/use-cases/observability/managing-data.md

 Partitioning is specified on a table when it is initially defined via the `PARTITION BY` clause.
 This clause can contain a SQL expression on any column/s, the results of which will define which partition a row is sent to.

-Partitioning is specified on a table when it is initially defined via the `PARTITION BY` clause.
-This clause can contain a SQL expression on any column/s, the results of which will define which partition a row is sent to.

 <img src={require('./images/observability-14.png').default}
   class="image"
   alt="NEEDS ALT"